Yosemite Horsetail Fall

-Horsetail Fall is formed by a small stream which for most part of the year is dry or just a meagre trickle.
+Yosemite Horsetail Fall is formed by a small stream which for the most part of the year is dry or just a meager trickle.
 But for a few weeks in the late winter – early spring it turns into a spectacular waterfall.
 If there is enough water, it even divides into two parallel streams.
-The western stream is a bit higher – its main drop is 480 m tall, while eastern stream (a bit more powerful one) has a 470 m tall drop.
+The western stream is a bit higher – its main drop is 480 m tall, while the eastern stream (a bit more powerful one) has a 470 m tall drop.

-After the main drop both streams join and continue to fall down a steep terrain for another 150 m, thus bringing the total height of waterfall to whooping 620 – 630 m.
+After the main drop both streams join and continue to fall down a steep terrain for another 150 m, thus bringing the total height of the waterfall to a whooping 620 – 630 m.

 Such figures are very impressive even if waterfall flows only for a short time during the year.
 But… it is located in Yosemite Valley – one of the most beautiful places in the world with several world-class waterfalls (see Yosemite Falls) and the small Horsetail Fall is rather insignificant if compared to these giants.

 Nonetheless for a few days in the year Yosemite Horsetail Fall becomes a world-class "star".
 Around the February 17 – 19 the setting Sun sends a beam of light exactly to this waterfall.
 As the Sun is setting down, the surroundings become dark but the waterfall for some 10 minutes shines like a stream of fire.